RediSearch/RediSearch/docs/docs/deprecated/development.md

     - /docs/stack/search/development/
 ---

-# Developing Search and Query
+# Developing RediSearch

-Developing Search and Query involves setting up the development environment (which can be either Linux-based or macOS-based), building the module, running tests and benchmarks, and debugging both the module and its tests.
+Developing RediSearch features involves setting up the development environment (which can be either Linux-based or macOS-based), building the module, running tests and benchmarks, and debugging both the module and its tests.

 ## Cloning the git repository
-By invoking the following command, the Search and Query module and its submodules are cloned:
+By invoking the following command, the RediSearch module and its submodules are cloned:
 ```sh
 git clone --recursive https://github.com/RediSearch/RediSearch.git
 ```